DanielFrydman/tic-tac-toe-improvement/README.md

 The meaning of this repository was to improve game logic and add some features(PvP, PvE, EvE and Easy, Moderate and Challenging Level).

+# How to play?

+You will need Ruby installed in your machine.

+Just clone this repository and run: *ruby game.rb*

 # PvP

 ![pvp](https://user-images.githubusercontent.com/43658712/209451336-c9c51d36-ba9e-4574-8fdd-4c28b06613de.gif)